dmytryk28/udpipe-local-windows/README.md

 * HOST_PORT: the port on your host machine
 * CONTAINER_PORT: the port within the container which is specified in Dockerfile

-To stop the server you need to stop the container (use Docker Desktop) and delete it.
+To stop the server, you need to stop the container and delete it (use Docker Desktop).
 When you start the server again, you don't need to build a new image, just run a new container.

 ## Step 6
 Once all the modules are installed and the server is up and running, you can test it by opening the link in your browser: